Spitsbergen / Svalbard

 - Comprehensive pre-departure material

-Any airfare, any pre- and post-voyage arrangements, passport and visa expenses, arrival and departure taxes, meals ashore, travel insurance and all items of a personal nature such as laundry, bar and telecommunication charges, gratuities for stewards and other service personnel aboard
+Any airfare, any pre- and post-voyage arrangements (eg hotel in Longyearbyen), passport and visa expenses, arrival and departure taxes, meals ashore, travel insurance and all items of a personal nature such as laundry, bar and telecommunication charges, gratuities for stewards and other service personnel aboard

 The Tour Cost is the amount you will pay WildWings.